rediahmds/open-music-api-dcd/README.md

 OpenMusic V2 implements authentication & authorization using `jwt`, normalize and use foreign key in a database, also learn how to create simple collaboration feature.

+To create a new account (sign up), clients should use the `POST /users` endpoint.
+To log in to an existing account, they should use the `POST /authentications` endpoint.

 #### ✅ OpenMusic V2: To-do List

 - [ ] Mandatory Criteria